Skip to main content

 Auto zones picking

-NMRium try to find out what are the zones that should be integrated.
-Click the zones picking button.
-Select a specified noise factor.
-Then press the Auto Zones Picking button.
-The zones found by NMRium are listed in the Zones panel on the right side of the workspace.
+NMRium tries to find the zones that should be integrated.
+Click the Zones Picking button, set a noise factor, then press the Auto Zones Picking button.
+The detected zones are listed in the Zones panel on the right side of the workspace.

 Manual zones picking